ying-tang/help-documentation/_keystone/saml-federation.md

 The name given is what the name is inside the SAML assertion.
 The id is what will be used in the Keystone mappings.

-After the Blue Box operator is finished integrating `Company XYZ IDP` with Keystone, a mapping called `mapping-for-company-xyz-idp` should be created (or a similar mapping name with the IDP name in it).
+After the Bluemix Private Cloud operator is finished integrating `Company XYZ IDP` with Keystone, a mapping called `mapping-for-company-xyz-idp` should be created (or a similar mapping name with the IDP name in it).